thiswillbeyourgithub/GradioSearcher/README.md

 ## Development

 This project was created with assistance from [aider.chat](https://github.com/Aider-AI/aider/).
+More precisely from using [AiderBuilder](https://github.com/thiswillbeyourgithub/AiderBuilder).